 Annual eligibility recertification is required.
 Eligibility for the CBRA program is based on the following criteria: 1) No change in behavioral health condition status; 2) Has a documented need for continued long-term housing support.
 If a household is determined ineligible at recertification, grantees have the option of providing up to six additional months of rental subsidy to support the household to transition to self-sufficiency.
-The decision to provide additional rental subsidy of up to 6 months must be noted in the client file.
+The decision to provide an additional rental subsidy of up to 6 months must be noted in the client file.

-All eligible clients and their household members served under this program must be entered into the Homeless Management Information System (HMIS).
+All eligible clients and their household members served under this program must be entered into the Homeless Management Information System (HMIS) as available throughout the North Sound region.